A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Algebraic modular forms

 In section 3 of \cite{IbukiyamaParamodular} Ibukiyama defines a notion of '$\theta$-lift' and suggests that these are precisely the algebraic modular forms that do \emph{not} correspond to holomorphic Siegel modular forms.
 He predicts (Conjecture 5.3 of \cite{IbukiyamaConjecture}) that the $\theta$-lifting gives injective maps to $\mathcal{A}^G_{k,j}[K_2(p)]$ from

 We remark that $\operatorname{dim} M_{2}[\Gamma_0(p)]=1+\operatorname{dim} S_{2}[\Gamma_0(p)]$ so that Ibukiyama's formula essentially predicts a compact version of the Saito-Kurokawa lifting

 for odd $j$.
-We will actually prove that there are injective lifts from \eqref{lifts} to cuspidal automorphic representations of $G$, but it is unclear to us that these are $\theta$-lifts in the sense of Ibukiyama (which is why we do not prove Conjecture 5.1 of \cite{IbukiyamaConjecture} but rather a slightly weaker statement statement).
-It will follow from our arguments that most of these lifts (all if $k>0,j>3$) will be weakly endoscopic in the following sense: \begin{Def} A cuspidal automorphic representation $\pi$ of $G$ is called weakly endoscopic if there is a cuspidal automorphic representation $\pi_1 \boxtimes \pi_2$ of $\gl_2(\mathbb{A}) \times \gl_2(\mathbb{A})$ such that the Satake parameters of $\pi$ and $\pi_1 \boxtimes \pi_2$ agree for almost all primes via the inclusion of dual groups $\gl_2 \times_{\mathbb{G}_m} \times \gl_2 \to \gsp_4$. \end{Def}
+We will actually prove that there are injective lifts from \eqref{lifts} to cuspidal automorphic representations of $G$, but it is unclear to us that these are $\theta$-lifts in the sense of Ibukiyama (which is why we do not prove Conjecture 5.1 of \cite{IbukiyamaConjecture} but something slightly different).
+It will follow from our arguments that most of these lifts (all if $k>0,j>3$) will be weakly endoscopic in the following sense: \begin{Def} A cuspidal automorphic representation $\pi$ of $G$ is called weakly endoscopic if there is a cuspidal automorphic representation $\pi_1 \boxtimes \pi_2$ of $\gl_2(\mathbb{A}) \times \gl_2(\mathbb{A})$ such that the Satake parameters of $\pi$ and $\pi_1 \boxtimes \pi_2$ agree for almost all primes via the inclusion of dual groups $\gl_2 \times_{\mathbb{G}_m}\gl_2 \to \gsp_4$. \end{Def}